 In conclusion, you can now more comfortably discuss with your Internet Marketing firm or consultant how you can arrange a compensation model that works for both of you – for the long haul.
 One in which both efficiency and sales growth blend into the best possible performance.

-You can also now easily determine if you are engaging a firm or consultant that believes they can move the needle (increase performance) or if they are simply interested in a revenue stream (and will deliver great customer support and pretty reports with lots of green numbers every month).
+You can also now easily determine if you are engaging a firm or consultant that believes they can move the needle or if they are simply interested in a steady long-term revenue stream (delivering great customer support and pretty reports with lots of green numbers every month).